KiranRaghavendra1248/Breast-Cancer-Detection-on-Histopathological-Data/README.md

-# Breakhis
-Breast Cancer Detection on Histopathological Data
+# Breast Cancer Detection on Histopathological Data
 2022 Fourth International Conference on Emerging Research in Electronics, Computer Science and Technology (ICERECT)
 <ul>
 <li>Trained prominent CNN architectures ResNet50, AlexNet, and GoogleNet on BreakHis dataset from scratch